 Tweens and teens are invited to hang out after school and participate in cool activities, have a snack and socialize.
 Activities will promote STEM learning and encourage kids’ self-esteem.
-Kendyl Litwiller and Owen Miller will lead the activities.
+Kendyl Litwiller and Ally Sick will lead the activities.

 Here are some activities that will take place…